Coming into hospital

 Your time of arrival will have been confirmed in your admission letter.
 Whilst your time of admission does not always determine the time of your operation, it is important that you arrive on time as your consultant and anaesthetist will want to meet you before your operation.

-We have free parking at the hospital.
+We have limited paid for parking at the hospital.
 However, patients are usually advised not to drive for 24 hours after surgery so we would recommend you ask a relative or friend to drop you off and collect you again on departure.